 As I poked my head into the shops and looked at window displays, the artistic side of Essaouira was evident.
 Sure, there were all the usual touristy offerings, but there were also higher end shops displaying art, jewelry and delicately carved and inlayed wood crafts.
 The area is especially known for the Thuya wood carvings.
 I found a number of small local artistinal shops at the base of the rampart walls that seemed to have more distinctive pieces.

 Before I knew it, the afternoon had slipped away, and it was time for the three hour drive back to Marrakesh.
 I had gotten a small taste of Essaouira which left me wanting more.
 Next time, I will spend a night or two in this charming little sea side town so that I can really take in its ambiance.

 I did at least get to stick my toes in the Atlantic on the African continent.

-Please note that my visit to Essaouira was hosted by Time Out Marrakesh.
+Please note that my private day tour to Essaouira from Marrakesh was hosted by Time Out Marrakesh.
 All content is my own.